Skip to Content

 Kratky Method: Beginner-Friendly Passive Hydroponics (With Pictures)

-The Kratky Method refers to a technique for cultivating plants in a hydroponic setting.
+The Kratky Method is an approach utilized for cultivating plants in a hydroponic setting.

 Developed by horticulturist Bernard A. Kratky of the University of Hawaii at Manoa, the Kratky Method is by far the simplest and easiest hydroponic method.